johnathew/memory_game/README.md

 # Memory Game

-One of the first projects I made while learning React.
+One of the first projects I made while learning React awhile back.

 I recently began sifting through the code and updating the logic so that it actually worked.